NardJ/PyInterpreter/README.md

 if condition lineNr     | if condition (literal/variable/expression) is true jump to line lineNr
 .                       | .
 label lName             | make an alias lName for current line number
-goto lName / lineNr     | go to liner number associated with alias lName .                       | .
+goto lName / lineNr     | go to line number associated with alias lName .                       | .
 sub lName               | same as label
 gosub lName / lineNr    | same as goto, but put current line number on callStack
 return                  | set line number to last added line number put on callStack
+.                       | .
+exit                    | stop interpreter

 Several statements on one line can be seperated with ';' but this is not encouraged and mainly used for internally rewriting macro's